 When you enter drug and alcohol rehab, you work to build a life that will ensure you no longer rely on substances for fulfillment and have the strength, confidence and skill set to stay away from substance use long-term.

 What Kinds Of Treatments Are Available?

-At Swift River, we offer a multidisciplinary approach to drug and alcohol treatment.
+At Vertava Health of Massachusetts, we offer a multidisciplinary approach to drug and alcohol treatment.
 This means we employ a number of modalities to form programs customized to each individual, ensuring greater success in treatment outcomes.

 The following are some of our evidence-based methods that are proven effective followed by short descriptions of each.

-CBT teaches you the skills to recognize and challenge negative thoughts.
+Cognitive behavioral therapy teaches you the skills to recognize and challenge negative thoughts.
 By understanding how harmful thoughts can lead to adverse behaviors, you can find a way to work through these thoughts before they result in bad behaviors.
-CBT also allows you to take a step back from your cravings and other addiction-related symptoms, visualize them and release the hold they have on you.

-DBT is a widely practiced behavioral therapy that teaches you to recognize the urges that lead to certain reactions, and how to regulate both.
+Dialectical behavioral therapy teaches you to recognize the urges that lead to certain reactions, and how to regulate both.
 To keep from acting on impulse, DBT encourages the practice of mindfulness, which can help you manage negative thoughts and behaviors and improve social functioning and interpersonal skills.

 Many who enter treatment for drug and alcohol addiction also have a co-occurring mental health condition, such as anxiety, depression or trauma.
 It’s imperative that any and all disorders and conditions are identified to ensure you receive proper treatment for each.
 When you fail to diagnose and treat all health conditions, you risk the effectiveness of your outcome overall.